unisb-bioinf/causaltrail/CausalTrail.md

 	test/data/Student.sif

 ###Loading Samples and Training the Network
 To load samples, click on *Load Samples* in the toolbar or in the menu.
-Once a suitable file is choosen, the data is loaded into a table allowing manual inspection of the data as well as (de)selection of individual samples.
+Once a suitable file is choosen, the data is shown in a table allowing manual inspection of the data as well as (de)selection of individual samples.
 This allows the exclusion of distinct samples from the analysis.
 An example for the student network is shown below.

 ![](Pictures/DataSelectionStudentNetwork.png)